 We construct three different versions of the RoO treatment variable.
-Treatment $RoO_j^1$ includes all rules on final goods i restricting the sourcing of j; $RoO_j^2$ excludes rules that Mexican producers have no incentives to comply with, given that the preference margin on their final good is 0.
-Our preferred treatment, $RoO_j^3$ , further excludes rules that do not impose strict sourcing restrictions, i.e., instances in which final good producers can obtain origin status by complying with alternative VA rules.
+RoO_j^1 includes all rules on final goods i restricting the sourcing of j.
+RoO_j^2 excludes rules that Mexican producers have no incentives to comply with, given that the preference margin on their final good is zero.
+Our preferred treatment, RoO_j^3 , further excludes rules that do not impose strict sourcing restrictions, i.e. instances in which final good producers can obtain origin status by complying with alternative VA rules.